Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 1. How much are care home costs in the UK?

-The average weekly cost of living in a residential care home is £972, while the average nursing home cost is £1,196 per week.
-Our data shows that annual residential care home fees cost around £51,000, while nursing care costs around £62,000 per year.
+The average weekly cost of living in a residential care home is £1,387, while the average nursing home cost is £1,545 per week.
+Our data shows thar annual residential care home fees cost around £72,000, while nursing care costs around £80,000 per year.

 Care home costs vary, depending on the type of care provided.
 For example, a residential care home offering support with day-to-day activities like washing and dressing will cost less than a nursing home that provides 24/7 support for all residents from specially-trained nursing staff.

 Care costs will also differ based on the facilities a home offers and where the home is located.
-Generally, you’ll find that care homes are more expensive in some parts of England, including London and Kent.
+Generally, you’ll find that care homes are more expensive in some parts of the UK, such as London and Kent, compared to places in the North of England.

 Average Weekly Care Home Costs Across the UK